🕒 Reading Time: 10 minutes

 I use ExpressVPN, a fast and secure VPN in the industry.
 It is easy to install on any device, including Amazon Fire TV Stick, PC, Mac, and Smartphones.
 Also, it comes with a 30-day money-back guarantee.
 If you don't like their service, you can always ask for a refund.
 ExpressVPN also has a special deal where you can get 4 months free and save 73% on the 2-year plan.

-Here are the legal and verified Methstream alternatives to watch your favorite sports:
+Here are the legal and verified options I found worthy:

 1. Tubi

-Tubi offers an impressive collection of sports documentaries and game replays through its ‘Sports On Now’ category, featuring free live sports channels such as NFL Channel, NBA Fast Channel, Fox Sports, MLB, and NASCAR, to name a few.
+It offers an impressive collection of sports documentaries and game replays through its ‘Sports On Now’ category, featuring free live sports channels such as the NFL Channel, NBA Fast Channel, Fox Sports, MLB, and NASCAR, among others.

 Visit the Official Tubi TV Website